Parallel-in-Time/time4apint/doc/web-applications/1_params.md

     - `nStepsPerPoint` (`int`, default=1) : number of time-steps per block time points.
 For instance, if `M=4` and `nStepsPerPoint=3`, then there is 12 time-steps for the whole block.
 Default is 1.
     - **other defaults** : `nodes=EQUID`, `quadType=RADAU-RIGHT`, `form=N2N`
 - `scheme=COLLOCATION` : collocation method
-    - `quadProlong` : wether to compute initial solution for next block using collocation quadrature formula, rather than an extrapolation using the Lagrange interpolating polynomial defined on the block points.
+    - `collUpdate` : wether to compute initial solution for next block using collocation quadrature formula, rather than an extrapolation using the Lagrange interpolating polynomial defined on the block points.
 Default is `False`.
     - **other defaults** : `nodes=LEGENDRE`, `quadType=RADAU-RIGHT`, `form=Z2N`

 ### Enabled elements after stage completion